cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/vms/UtilizationHistory.rst

    :outertype: UtilizationHistory

    Gets a \ **read-only**\  CPU utilization percentage history map where each key is the time the utilization was collected and each value is the utilization percentage (between [0 and 1]).
 There will be at least one entry for each time multiple of the \ :java:ref:`Datacenter.getSchedulingInterval()`\ . \ **This way, it's required to set a Datacenter scheduling interval with the desired value.**\

+getHostCpuUtilization
+^^^^^^^^^^^^^^^^^^^^^

+.. java:method::  double getHostCpuUtilization(double time)
+   :outertype: UtilizationHistory

+   Computes the relative percentage of the CPU the VM is using from the Host's total MIPS Capacity.
+If the capacity is 1000 MIPS and the VM is using 250 MIPS, it's equivalent to 25% of the Host's capacity.

+   This method uses the historical data to compute the relative CPU utilization, allowing it to be called after the simulation finishes.
+It's different from the \ :java:ref:`Vm.getHostCpuUtilization(double)`\  that can be called only when the simulation is running.

+   :param time: the time to get the relative VM CPU utilization
+   :return: the relative VM CPU usage percent (from 0 to 1)

 getMaxHistoryEntries
 ^^^^^^^^^^^^^^^^^^^^